This Candidate is [MASK]. Prompt-based Sentiment Extraction and Reference Letters: Sentiment Analysis and Prompt-based Learning

 \subsubsection{Foundational v.
 Instruct Models}

-All the LLMs mentioned so far belong to the \emph{foundational} class, meaning that they have not been fine-tuned to follow human instructions or to produce output that is ``aligned'' with the objectives of humans. \emph{Instruct} models, like \texttt{Llama-instruct} \citep{Touvron_et_al_2023}, \texttt{GPT-instruct} \citep{Ouyang_et_al_2022}, or \texttt{DeepSeek-V3} \citep{deepseekai_2025} are ``post''-trained using supervised data of question-answer pairs, as well as other techniques like reinforcement learning with human feedback, in which the model produces several alternative outputs that a human user later ranks.\footnote{World famous applications like ChatGPT add a memory layer (and other features) to the otherwise stateless instruct model.}
+All the LLMs mentioned so far belong to the \emph{foundational} class, meaning that they have not been fine-tuned to follow human instructions or to produce output that is ``aligned'' with the objectives of humans. \emph{Instruct} models, like \texttt{Llama-instruct} \citep{Touvron_et_al_2023}, \texttt{GPT-instruct} \citep{Ouyang_et_al_2022}, or \texttt{DeepSeek-V3} \citep{deepseekai_2025} are ``post''-trained using supervised data of question-answer pairs, as well as other techniques like reinforcement learning with human feedback, in which the model produces several alternative outputs that a human user later ranks.\footnote{World famous applications like ChatGPT make further additions.
+For example, all chatbots incorporate a memory layer to the otherwise stateless instruct model.}

 An important additional difference is that it is not possible to access the complete output---i.e. the complete probability distribution over the vocabulary---of instruct models.
 Instead, the model generates text output based on a sampling procedure that uses the output probabilities as weighting factors.\footnote{There are additional parameters that inform the sampling process, like the `temperature' parameter.} While it is possible to get the probabilities associated with generated tokens from the instruct model's output, it is \textbf{not} in general possible to get the probabilities of all the tokens that were not sampled.
 Because of this, it is not possible to calculate a polarity score such as equation~\eqref{eq_polarity2}.